 CHANGELOGS

-This page is dedicated to recap the changes we have made to the design of our products over time.
+This page is dedicated to recap the changes we've made to our product design over time.

 The report is not precise, but it can help you keep track of the work done.